LibraryCarpentry/lc-wikidata/_episodes/03-intro_to_editing.md

 ![Wikidata Feyman](../fig/Screenshot_Wikidata_Richard_Feynman_excerpt.png)

 Richard Feyman wrote several books.
-On of it is his autobiobliography "Surely You're Joking, Mr. Feynman!"
+On of it most famous one is is his autobiobliography "Surely You're Joking, Mr. Feynman!".
 Let's create an instance for the book.
+This is very similar to the creation of the instance about Feynman himself.

 - Goto the test instance at https://test.wikidata.org/
 - Click "[Create a new Item](https://test.wikidata.org/wiki/Special:NewItem)" link on the left site.